GENI-NSF/geni-tools/README-omni.txt

   This command will list the rspecs of all geni aggregates available through your chosen framework, and present them in omnispec form.
+  Save the result to a file and edit the allocate value to true to set up a reservation RSpec, suitable for use in a call to createsliver.
-  If a slice urn is supplied, then resources for that slice will be displayed.
+  If a slice urn is supplied, then resources for that slice only will be displayed.

 ** createsliver